Intrigue and deception in pre-World War I New York City and on a coastal Georgia island in the 1940s.

 Highly recommended.”
 Enas Reviews (London)

 a wild ride of the adventurous tales of Lt.
 Colonel Carl Von Glasow and his fellow officers of the Afrika Corps after their humiliating defeat in Tunisia during World War Two.
-Being shipped to a U.S Army prisoner of war camp in America comes as an unexpected and bitter surprise for the hardened German war prisoners who soon descend into infighting and murder.
-Vivid details of their imprisonment at Camp Gwinnett on Sorrel Island on the coast of Georgia is immaculately detailed with believable characters a few of whom become actively involved in trying to escape to still pro-German Argentina.
-With an unexpected harrowing ending set first in Miami Beach and ultimately at sea among the swells of the Atlantic Ocean.
+Being shipped to a U.S Army prisoner of war camp in the United States comes as an unexpected and bitter surprise to the hardened German war prisoners who soon descend into infighting and murder.
+Vivid details of their imprisonment at Camp Gwinnett on Sorrel Island, a summer resort on the coast of Georgia, is described while a cadre of Nazi prisoners become involved in escaping to still pro-German Argentina.
+With a harrowing ending set first in Miami Beach and ultimately at sea among the swells of the South Atlantic Ocean.

 ISBN: 9781532304378 (ebook) $4.99